Core Principle

 - But matter isn't "destroyed" - it's reorganized at smaller scales

-- Energy is motion of matter, not an independent substance
+- Energy is derived from the motion of matter, not an independent substance

 - What appears as "conversion" is actually matter rearrangement